SeaGL/seagl.github.io/_archive-sessions/2022/virtual-data-optimizer.md

 ---

 Introduction to Virtual Data Optimizer (VDO), an advanced storage technology for maximizing drive space.
 In this presentation we'll discuss use cases for VDO, advantages & disadvantages, and demo configuring & testing a drive using Virtual Data Optimizer.

-I am a new presenter, however, I have given this presentation previously at Phoenix Linux Users Group (PLUG) in August 2022.